W-Net-AI/LISP-CV/Readme.md

 You can remove the ieee-floats-20140211-git directory now if you like and it wil- l be effectively uninstalled.

-Now to install LisP-CV!!!
+Now to install Lisp-Cv!!!

-Note #1: I will make a Makefile or script to install LisP-CV as library progress- es but for now this install tutorial is made people who want to work on the proj- ect.
+Note #1: I will make a Makefile or script to install Lisp-Cv as library progress- es but for now this install tutorial is made people who want to work on the proj- ect.
 So all steps to install must be done by hand so you get familiar how the l- ibrary works...don't worry though it's easy.
 If you do end up helping on the pr- oject you might want to make a script to speed up some of the processes defined below.

-Note #2: "LisP-CV" is a decorative name made to signify that is a Common Lisp wr- apper for OpenCV and to pay hommage to the fact the name Lisp was derived from i- ts method of operation, "List Processing".
+Note #2: "Lisp-Cv" is a decorative name made to signify that is a Common Lisp wr- apper for OpenCV and to pay hommage to the fact the name Lisp was derived from i- ts method of operation, "List Processing".
 The name with the capitalized 'L', 'P', 'C' and 'V' appears nowhere in the uncommented source code.